Compensation & Tax Memos

 Memo #5 - Minimizing Income Taxes for Church Employees

-One of the many responsibilities that church boards face is that of minimizing income taxes for their church employees by appropriately structuring their compensation package.
+One of the many responsibilities church boards face is that of minimizing income taxes for their employees by appropriately structuring their compensation package.
 IRS tax rulings not only make this possible but also make it very important.
-Unfortunately, some church employees pay additional income taxes simply because of the way their church employer has established their salary structure.
-Changing IRS regulations and current rulings make it all the more important for church boards to periodically review the salary structure of all their employees.
+This memo discusses tax-free employee benefits, how to handle business expenses—including the creation of accountable reimbursement plans, and other steps churches can take to minimize taxes for employees.

 Memo #6 - Housing Allowance in Retirement

-Under current IRS provisions, retired ministers who are ordained or district-licensed in the Church of the Nazarene may receive up to 100 percent of Pensions and Benefits USA-administered retirement plan payments as housing allowance.
-Of course, any tax-free housing allowance, whether received from the Basic Pension or General Church Pension portion of the Nazarene Single Defined Benefit Plan, the World Mission Pension Plan, or the Nazarene 403(b) Retirement Savings Plan, must satisfy tax code limits.
+Under current IRS provisions, retired ministers who are ordained or district-licensed in the Church of the Nazarene may receive up to 100% of Nazarene Benefits USA-administered retirement plan payments as minister's housing allowance.
+This memo explains how to properly comply with the requirements for this tax advantage.

 Memo #7 - How Much Do We Pay the Minister

-Use this Compensation Calculator to approximate the minister's salary package.
+Use this Compensation Calculator to approximate a minister's salary package.
 The calculator can be used in the church's annual budget process and to satisfy the denomination's salary review requirement.
-Comparison data is available on the Report page.

 Memo #8 - The Annual Church Audit

-Church board members have a long list of responsibilities.
-Among these is the responsibility for the money that flows through the church.
-It’s such an important issue that the Manual contains at least three paragraphs about it.
+Church board members have a long list of duties.
+Among these is the responsibility for tracking the money that flows through the church.
+This memo speaks to the importance of the annual church audit and provides information on what should be included.

 Memo #9 - Workers' Compensation Laws and the Local Church